MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-input/packages/input/fingertip-visualization.md

 ## How to use the fingertip visualization

 By default the fingertip visualization will work in any Unity scene that is configured with the `MRTK XR Rig`.
-Enabling of the ring visual occurs in the `MRTKRokeReticleVisual`, which inherits from `BaseReticleVisual`.
+Enabling of the ring visual occurs in the `MRTKPokeReticleVisual`, which inherits from `BaseReticleVisual`.
 The proximity light and dynamically sized ring visual will be enabled when the [PokeInteractor](/dotnet/api/microsoft.mixedreality.toolkit.input.pokeinteractor) is actively hovering an interactable.

 At a high level the fingertip visualization works by using a `ProximityLight` to project a colored gradient on nearby surfaces.
 The `RingMagnetism` script then looks for any nearby interactable surfaces, using the [ProximityDetector](/dotnet/api/microsoft.mixedreality.toolkit.input.proximitydetector), to align the finger ring with a surface as the finger moves towards a surface.
 As a finger approaches a surface the finger ring is also dynamically resized by the `RingReticle` script.